 # default setting file: sample_settings.json

-customization-demopackage and show you how to adapt Vulcan to your needs by tweaking styles, overriding components, and inserting your own logic in Vulcan’s back-end.
+example-customization package and show you how to adapt Vulcan packages to your needs without modifying their code directly, by tweaking styles, overriding components, and inserting your own logic in Vulcan’s back-end.

 You can find the Vulcan roadmap on Trello.